Innovations in early intervention, community collaboration and partnership

 "Sharing, Building and Recognising Child Aware Innovation"

 Building on the highly acclaimed, inaugural Child Aware Approaches Conference, Families Australia hosted the 2014 Child Aware Approaches Conference with the support of the Australian Government Department of Social Services.

 The two day conference was an opportunity to showcase and disseminate knowledge about current research and innovative practices with the intention of replicating success, building greater capacity and recognising the uptake of Child Aware Approaches in the delivery of services.
 The conference contributed to the second three year action plan 2012-2015 under the National Framework for Protecting Australia’s Children 2009-2020, the National Mental Health Reform and the National Plan to Reduce Violence against Women and their Children 2010-2022.

 Delegates from government, non-government and research sectors contributed to the national campaign to make the wellbeing and safety of Australia's children everyone's business and shared responsibility.

 Visit the website here.

 "Making Child Wellbeing and Safety Your Responsibility"

 The conference was attended by over 300 people from government (Federal and State/Territory), non-government and research sectors to share innovative practices and resources and to contribute to the national campaign to make the wellbeing and safety of Australia's children everyone's business and shared responsibility.
-There were 62 presentations, 10 workshops and 20 displays of resources and posters where experts shared their thinking, knowledge and innovative practise.
+There were 62 presentations, 10 workshops and 20 displays of resources and posters where experts shared their thinking, knowledge and innovative practice.

 Presentations and photos from the conference can be viewed on the conference web page, where a library of resources has begun and will continue to grow.